 3.1 Yield Attributing Parameters

 Yield-attributing characters are crucial determinants of cane yield in sugarcane, as they directly influence the population of millable canes and individual cane weight.
-The performance of the promising sugarcane variety VSI-12121 with respect to yield-attributing parameters in comparison with the popular variety Co 86032 is presented in Table 1.
+The performance of the promising sugarcane variety VSI-12121 with respect to yield-attributing parameters in comparison with the popular variety Co 86032 is presented in table 1.
 Across all locations, VSI-12121 consistently recorded superior values for all the observed yield attributes, clearly demonstrating its higher genetic potential under farmers’ field conditions.

 The average number of productive tillers per plant was significantly higher in VSI-12121 (12 tillers) compared to Co 86032 (7 tillers).
 Productive tillers directly contribute to the number of millable canes per unit area, and hence, varieties with higher tillering ability generally produce higher cane yield.
 The higher tiller production in VSI-12121 may be attributed to its better early vigor and efficient utilization of available soil moisture and nutrients.
 Similar improvements in tiller production with improved sugarcane varieties were also reported by Singh et al. (2018), who emphasized the role of varietal improvement in enhancing cane population.

 Internode length showed a marked variation between the two varieties.
-VSI-12121 recorded a higher average internode length (15.96 cm) compared to Co 86032 (11.04 cm).
+VSI-12121 recorded a higher average internode length (15.96 cm) compared to Co 86032 (11.04 cm), table 1.
 Longer internodes contribute to increased cane length and biomass accumulation, which ultimately results in higher individual cane weight.
 In addition, stem girth was significantly higher in VSI-12121 (11.40 cm) than in Co 86032 (9.84 cm).
-Increased stem girth is an important morphological trait that enhances cane weight and juice content.
+Increased stem girth is an important morphological trait that enhances cane weight and juice content, comparing the averages.

-Consequently, the individual cane weight of VSI-12121 (1.55 kg) was substantially higher than that of Co 86032 (1.14 kg).
+Consequently, the individual cane weight of VSI-12121 (1.55 kg) was substantially higher than that of Co 86032 (1.14 Kg), table 1.
 The combined effect of higher tiller number, longer internodes, and thicker stems resulted in superior expression of yield attributes in VSI-12121.
 These findings are in agreement with Rao et al. (2020), who reported that sugarcane varieties possessing better yield-attributing characters invariably record higher cane yield and economic returns.
 The consistent superiority of VSI-12121 across locations indicates its adaptability and stability under varying field conditions.

 Table 1.
-Yield attributing parameters of promising sugarcane varieties (cumulative average of two years)
+Yield attributing parameters of promising sugarcane varieties (cumulative average of two years 2022-2023 and 2023-2024)